sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 - What was this group about?
     - This is what the long form reports tell us.
 And for a case like this we're looking for confirmation in as many places as possible.
 We learn this group is about attacking military related targets, trying to gather information that will support their national defense.
-- Any indicators of compromise that could help identify Comment Crew
-    - At this point you (if you're playing along at home) have hundreds of indicators, IPs, hashes, malware, domain names, etc. The key for analyzing these isn't just having them, but having them in formats that can be used to support your direction.
-To me this means things like IPs in CSV or JSON formats that I can easily push into defensive systems or generate block lists, malware as hashes and Yara rules, etc.
+- Any indicators of compromise that could help identify Comment Crew At this point you (if you're playing along at home) have hundreds of indicators, IPs, hashes, malware, domain names, etc. The key for analyzing these isn't just having them, but having them in formats that can be used to support your direction.
+This means formatting (we'll get into that in dissemination) but also deconfliction.
+Plenty of pieces of malware beacon to well known sites/IPs to make sure they're connected to the Internet.
+You don't want to report 8.8.4.4 (Google DNS) is a malicious IP (like a vendor who will go unnamed did... for months... after being told multiple times... before being acquired by Cisco).

 That's the basic analysis process.
 My products for something like this generally include a couple paragraphs to answer the first requirement, likely to be continually updated, and a group of files detailing the second set of indicators.
-I could use on one of the major standards fro that, such as STIXX or OpenIOC, but given at this point they're both difficult to work with and not wildly well adopted I find its easier to stick with open file types like JSON, CSV, etc.
+I could use on one of the major standards for that, such as STIXX or OpenIOC, but given at this point they're both difficult to work with and not wildly well adopted I find its easier to stick with open file types like Markdown, JSON, CSV, etc.

 #### Dissemination